Alabama State Route 69: Route description

 SR 69 has a rather irregular trajectory for much of its length.
 From its southern terminus at Jackson, the highway heads to the northwest as it travels through Clarke County.
 In the northern part of the county, the highway turns northeastward as it approaches Linden.

 North of Linden, SR 69 assumes a general northward trajectory, traveling through Greensboro as it heads towards Tuscaloosa, the largest city through which the highway travels.
 At Tuscaloosa, SR 69 travels concurrently with Interstate 359 (I-359) north of the interchange of I-359 and I-20/I-59.
 I-359/SR 69 shares a wrong-way concurrency with US 11 as they head into downtown Tuscaloosa.

 Interestingly, SR 69 intersects US 43 four times.

 North of Tuscaloosa and Northport, SR 69 continues northward as it heads towards Jasper.
 At Jasper, SR 69 and SR 5 share a wrong-way concurrency along the former route of US 78.

 North of Jasper, SR 69 resumes its northeastward trajectory as it heads towards Cullman.
 South of Cullman, the highway has an interchange with I-65 and shares a 5 mi concurrency with the interstate highway.
-SR 69 is one of only two signed state highways that is concurrent with a stretch of interstate highway in Alabama.
-(SR 5, along with US 11, are concurrent with I-20/I-59 between West Blocton and Bessemer).
+SR 69 is one of only tHree signed state highways that is concurrent with a stretch of interstate highway in Alabama.
+(SR 5, along with US 11, are concurrent with I-20/I-59 between West Blocton and Bessemer, and SR 14 is concurrent with I-65 between Prattville and Millbrook).

 As SR 69 heads northward from Cullman, it continues its northeastward orientation.
 It passes through Arab before turning eastward as it approaches its terminus at Guntersville.

+Future

+In 2024, ALDOT will began work to convert the US 11 (Skyland Boulevard)/SR 69 intersection into a single-point urban interchange (SPUI) in order to improve traffic flow.
+The project, which is a joint effort between the Tuscaloosa Road Improvement Commission and ALDOT, is expected to cost $89 million and take about three years to complete.